DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 f3DirToLight /= sqrt(fDistToLightSqr);
 ```

-Next, the function casts a shadow ray towards the selected light source point and computes it visibility:
+Next, the function casts a shadow ray towards the selected point and computes it visibility:

 ```hlsl
 RayInfo ShadowRay;